 Accidents involving parked vehicles can even be fatal.
 A Highway Safety Statistics report shows that 1.2% of fatal car crashes involve parked vehicles.
 When an accident is fatal, it is usually a result of a high impact or speeding.

 Other accidents can occur when cars leave a parking lot.
 If someone is driving a manual car and they are waiting at the top of a parking garage slope, and they don’t give it enough gas, it could stall and roll down the hill, hitting the car ahead of them with a strong force.
+If you or a loved one has experienced a car accident in a NY parking lot, contact a car accident attorney in New York to see if you have a case.

 Private Property and Public Property Accidents